Article Technical Rating: 6 out of 10

 Minimize your scaling costs

-Pre-design allows you to make better decisions that can help reduce the costs to scale your product from prototyping to mass manufacturing.
+Starting with a preliminary production design allows you to make better decisions that can help reduce the costs to scale your product from prototyping to mass manufacturing.

 This is because each custom piece of plastic requires its own expensive injection mold.
 These mold costs are one of the most expensive obstacles you’ll face taking your product to market.